fruit trees

 Self-fertility: Self-incompatible.

-Parental: Kordia x Regina.
+Parentals: Kordia x Regina.

-Growth habit: Medium vigor, medium and constant productivity.
+Growth Habit: Medium vigor, medium and constant productivity.

-late onset
+late

 kordia